ucl-exoplanets/TauREx3_public/doc/source/user/quickstart.rst

     planet_radius:fit = False
     T:fit = True
     T:bounds = 1200.0,1400.0

+We don't need to include ``mode`` as by default ``T`` fits in linear space.
+Some parameters such as abundances fit in log space by default.

 Running taurex like before will just plot our forward model.
 To run the retrieval we simply add the ``--retrieval`` keyword like so::